 Whether you are sending a package or a pallet, you need to make sure that a shipping label can be properly affixed to it.
 Check whether a label can be stuck firmly to the surface of the parcel.
-For cargo shipments, a self-adhesive clear pouch or window might be a good idea in some cases.
+For cargo shipments, a self-adhesive clear pouch/pocket or window film might be a good idea in some cases.

 Label your shipment correctly

 There are many questions on how to attach a shipping label to a parcel or pallet.
 The main thing you need to consider is to make a label visible and clear.
 Put it on the side of the box, so your parcel can be easily scanned in the terminal.
-For smaller packaged attach a label in the way the barcode is on one side and address information is on the adjacent side.
+For smaller packages attach a label in the way that the barcode is on one side and the address information is on the adjacent side.